Aizen323/Sentiment-Analysis-for-Financial-News-Keizai-Nami-/README.md

 # Sentiment-Analysis-for-Financial-News-Keizai-Nami-
 This was my second Final year project.
 The name "Keizai Nami" is a japnease word which means "Economic Waves".
 For this project i've only use python and css.
+Ignore the "index.py" file.